top of page

 The book comprises a short story that blends characters from ancient Greek and Egyptian mythology with real figures from history, infused with imaginative elements.

-perception can manifest as visual perception.
-Just as one can experience the visual sense through the auditory perceptions of the mind or perceive the beauty of a flower solely through its fragrance with closed eyes.
+Visual perception can transform into auditory perception, and auditory perception can manifest as visual perception—just as one can experience a visual sense through auditory stimuli or perceive the beauty of a flower solely through its fragrance with closed eyes.

-I hope that as you paint the scenes described in this book onto the canvas of your imagination and journey through its pages, the lingering traces in your mind, when you eventually close the book with its completed colors, will remain as an afterglow.
-May you view the fragrance of the flowers in visual hues, keeping the essence of this experience alive within you.
+I hope that, as you paint the scenes described in this book onto the canvas of your imagination and journey through its pages, the lingering traces in your mind, when you eventually close the book, will remain as an afterglow.

 GIFT (eBook)